clucas26e4/ramics_archimedean/README.md

 Ramics Archimedean
 ===========

-Implementation of the hypersequent calculii HR and HMR introduced in the article "Free Modal Riesz Spaces are Archimedean: a Syntactic Proof".
+Implementation of the results of the article "Free Modal Riesz Spaces are Archimedean: a Syntactic Proof".

 Working with `Coq 8.12.0`